NegaDennis/Murder-Mystery-At-SQL-City/README.md

 <img width="687" height="72" alt="witness2" src="https://github.com/user-attachments/assets/0d6b95d2-905e-48c6-af2b-ea535a994506" />

 ```
-Testament: *"I saw the murder happen, and I recognized the killer from my gym when I was working out last week on January the 9th."*
+"I saw the murder happen, and I recognized the killer from my gym when I was working out last week on January the 9th."
 ```

-### Checking clues
+### 3 - Checking clues

 Let's first see who was in the "Get Fit Now" gym on 9th January and fit the membership number and status.